tracel-ai/burn/README.md

 }
 ```

-We have a somewhat large number of [examples](./examples) in the repository that show how to use the framework in different scenarios.
+We have a somewhat large amount of [examples](./examples) in the repository that shows how to use the framework in different scenarios.
 For more practical insights, you can clone the repository and run any of them directly on your computer!

 </details>